 - Möbliert: furnished apartment – many temporary and private sublet contracts come with furniture from the tenant in the flat.
 There are real estate agencies focusing on fully equipped flats, see our guide on renting furnished apartments in Berlin.

-- Unmöbliert: unfurnished apartment – long term leases most of the time come without any furniture.
-Often there is not even kitchen furniture included but in most cases there is a kitchen sink (but not always!) and the bath room has a shower or a bath tube and a toilet.
+- Unmöbliert: unfurnished apartment – long-term leases most of the time come without any furniture.
+Often there is not even kitchen furniture included but in most cases, there is a kitchen sink (but not always!) and the bathroom has a shower or a bath tub and a toilet.

 Other housing ad terminology

 - Vermieter: landlord.

 - Keller: basement.
 Usually big enough for a couple of bikes.

 - Einbauküche or EBK: the apartment comes with a furnished kitchen (sink, counter, drawers).

 - Mietkaution: deposit – you have to pay 3 months of the rent as a deposit which is put on a separate bank account and the money can neither be touched by the landlord nor the tenant until the contract is terminated.
 You can calculate the deposit by multiplying the Kaltmiete by 3.
 Kaltmiete means the total amount of monthly rent payments minus the costs for cleaning, heater, hot water etc. See our guide for opening a bank account.